RyanTren/RyanTren/README.md

 ## What I'm currently up to..

 ### 🔭 I’m currently working on ...
 A new AI SaaS, TIP for New Grad, & SWE Co-op
-### 🌱 I’m learning plan ...
-AWS S3 & EC2, Linux, NLP/AI/ML/more Python, LC
+### 🌱 I’m planning on learning ...
+AWS (AWS S3 & EC2), Linux, NLP/AI/ML/more Python, LC, Angular, .NET, and etc!
 ### 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ryantren/)
 ### 🌐 Portfolio Website: [Website](https://ryantren.github.io/portfolio-website/)